johncoleman83/generate-testing-files/README.md

 # generate testing files

-:a python application, to generate testing `main.` files & your code files with templates for Holberton School projects
+a python application, to generate testing `main.` files & your code files with templates for Holberton School projects.

-### python
+## Environment

   * __language:__ Python 3.6.10
   * __libraries:__ os